 Lisbon Airport is the main gateway to Portugal.
-So if you have decided to take a vacation in Europe’s most underrated country, or if you are simply coming for business, you will likely be passing through this particular airport.
+So if you have decided to take a vacation to Europe’s most underrated country, or if you are simply coming for business, you will likely be passing through this particular airport.

 Here is a practical guide that shows you how to get from Lisbon Airport to the city centre.
-We will also have a look at the main airlines and connections, the shops and restaurants in the airport, and some practical info regarding how early you should show up, how to check in, how to navigate the interior, etc.
+We will also have a look at the main airlines and connections, the shops and restaurants in the airport, and some practical info regarding how early you should show up, how to check-in, how to navigate the interior, etc.

 Let’s get started.

 Facts about Lisbon Airport

 Lisbon Airport is also known as Humberto Delgado Airport.
 The IATA code name is LIS, and it is obviously classified as an international airport.

 With a location just 7 kilometers away from central Lisbon, the airport is basically an integrated part of the city, and it is a major job centre for the locals.

 Despite not being that large (Lisbon airport is the 20th largest in Europe), it does have a lot of passengers.
 In 2019, it passed 30 million, and the number has been increasing tremendously every year if we look aside from the irregular 2020-2021 period.